2010 Sorensen Fellows

 To read an introductory article about the fellows in BrandeisNOW, click here.

-Christopher Lau ’12, from Farmington, Connecticut, is double majoring in Economics and Politics, with a minor in East Asian Studies.
-A Justice Brandeis scholar, Chris is currently the president of Amnesty International and Pre-Law Society.
-He also volunteers as an Amnesty Northeast Region Student Area Coordinator and as an English Language Learner tutor.
+Christopher Lau ’12, from Farmington, Connecticut, double majored in Economics and Politics, with a minor in East Asian Studies.
+A Justice Brandeis scholar, Chris was the president of Amnesty International and Pre-Law Society.
+He also volunteered as an Amnesty Northeast Region Student Area Coordinator and as an English Language Learner tutor.
 He aspires to become an immigration lawyer, teacher, or Foreign Service officer in the future.
 Chris interned with WorldTeach in Ecuador, teaching English and engaging in various developmental projects in a rural community.

-Tess Raser '12, from the Chicago area, is majoring in International and Global Studies, minoring in Women and Gender Studies and potentially minoring in Economics.
-Tess Raser is a writer an editorial assistant for The Justice, is a tutor for Language and Cultural Enrichment, a Waltham Group program and an active member of the Girl Effect.
+Tess Raser '12, from the Chicago area, majored in International and Global Studies, minoring in Women and Gender Studies and minored in Economics.
+Tess Raser was a writer an editorial assistant for The Justice, was a tutor for Language and Cultural Enrichment, a Waltham Group program and a member of the Girl Effect.
 In the summer of 2009, she worked in a camp for inner-city youth where she taught team building and leadership skills to teens.
 In the summer of 2010, she was in Moshi, Tanzania where she worked with a women’s advocacy organization that distributes micro-loans to women to start their own businesses.